EtiennePestre/geonum2020/README.md

 * [Matplotlib.pyplot](http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.plot)

 ## Python
-If you have no prior experience with Python whatsoever, I suggest the tutorial [Learn Python in 10 minutes](https://www.stavros.io/tutorials/python/) by Stavros Korokithakis.
+If you have no prior experience with Python whatsoever, please check the tutorial [Learn Python in 10 minutes](https://www.stavros.io/tutorials/python/) by Stavros Korokithakis.
 For longer and more complete references, see the [Fast Lane to Python](http://heather.cs.ucdavis.edu/~matloff/Python/PLN/FastLanePython.pdf) by Norm Matloff and, of course, the [official Python 2.7 tutorial](https://docs.python.org/2.7/tutorial/).